Oneirical/The-Games-Foxes-Play/design/Development Logs/23-08-11 - Sparks Split in Trails.md

 A few things were done this week, though mostly in more discrete areas.

 * Performance overhauls once more have been sprinkled across the teleportation pads.
 I spent a full hour trying to remove all traces of lag, and felt true despair when I went for a playtest and realized nothing had changed.
 I later remembered I had left a debug "console.log" somewhere, which had instituted itself as the new cause of lag.
 Rightfully slaying it immediately made everything [flawless]()!
+Naturally, these fixes also broke the entire suite of move-animations of every entity, which I spent 2 hours to fix.
+Amusing.

+* Map generation has received some tweaks, namely the ability to customize the rarity of certain prefabricated rooms.
+Certain areas can therefore be forced to generate only once, very often, in only 10% of cases, or any other such parameter!

 * The synapse and logic map mechanic has been partially reworked - data is now only preserved in each "current" respectively.
 This means that if a branch targets a tile, other branches won't magically start targeting that tile as well.